jjneely at gmail dot com

 - Served as contact point for campus regarding Linux security issues, bugs, enhancements, and features for Red Hat style Linux distributions.

-- Designed, deployed, and administrated 100 node Beowulf Cluster based on the Sun Grid Engine and MPI.
+- Designed, deployed, and administrated 100+ node Beowulf Cluster based on RHEL, Sun Grid Engine, and MPI.

 - Built supporting infrastructure for the Beowulf including fiber channel storage arrays, deployment of Brocade FC switches, and Cisco 3750 network switches.